openstack/panko/doc/source/install/manual.rst

 ============================

 This step is a prerequisite for the collector and API services.
-You may use one of the listed database backends below to store Ceilometer data.
+You may use one of the listed database backends below to store Panko data.

 MongoDB
 -------